frederic-perez/AmE-dictionary/data/dictionary.md

 __jowls__ _pl n_ :four::hammer::camera:
 __jowly__ _adj_ :two: (of a person) Having fat cheeks which hang down towards the jaw. _The jowly lawyer._
 __joyride__ _n_
+__jubilate__ _v_ :dart: /JOO-buh-layt/ Jubilate means “to feel joy or great delight.”
+It is an old-fashioned synonym of _rejoice_ that still brings a smile to those who encounter it. _Supporters of the mayoral candidate jubilated when his victory was officially announced._
 __jubilation__ _n_
 __jubilee__ _n_ :three: [:scroll: Comes from Hebrew yobhel, “ram’s horn,” which was used as a trumpet to proclaim the jubilee, a year of emancipation and restoration (every 50 years).] __2__ A special anniversary, esp. a 25th or 50th one. __5__ (in the Roman Catholic Church) __a__ (Also called jubilee year) An appointed year or other period, ordinarily every 25 years, in which a plenary indulgence is granted upon repentance and the performance of certain acts. __b__ the plenary indulgence granted.
 __judgment__ _n_ :three::pencil2::hammer: _Legal judgments._